v8/v8.dev/src/blog/v8-release-83.md

 tweet: ''
 ---

 Every six weeks, we create a new branch of V8 as part of our [release process](https://v8.dev/docs/release-process).
-Each version is branched from V8's Git master immediately before a Chrome Beta milestone.
-Today we're pleased to announce our newest branch, [V8 version 8.3](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/8.3), which is in beta until its release in coordination with Chrome 83 Stable in several weeks.
+Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
+Today we’re pleased to announce our newest branch, [V8 version 8.3](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/8.3), which is in beta until its release in coordination with Chrome 83 Stable in several weeks.
 V8 v8.3 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.

 ## Performance

 ### Faster `ArrayBuffer` tracking in the garbage collector

-Backing stores of `ArrayBuffer`s are allocated outside V8's heap using  `ArrayBuffer::Allocator` provided by the embedder.
+Backing stores of `ArrayBuffer`s are allocated outside V8’s heap using  `ArrayBuffer::Allocator` provided by the embedder.
 These backing stores need to be released when their `ArrayBuffer` object is reclaimed by the garbage collector.
 V8 v8.3 has a new mechanism for tracking `ArrayBuffer`s and their backing stores that allows the garbage collector to iterate and free the backing store concurrently to the application.
 More details are available in [this design document](https://docs.google.com/document/d/1-ZrLdlFX1nXT3z-FAgLbKal1gI8Auiaya_My-a0UJ28/edit#heading=h.gfz6mi5p212e).
 This reduced total GC pause time in `ArrayBuffer` heavy workloads by 50%.

 ### Bigger Wasm memories